 Please enter your name.

-We offer next-generation sequencing panels for:
+We are introducing new next-generation sequencing (NGS) panels for:

 > Download the Guide for Clinicians for detailed information.

 Next-generation sequencing (NGS) is a method of sequencing multiple genes at one time.
 Unlike traditional Sanger sequencing, NGS involves randomly fragmenting a patient's DNA, sequencing these fragments, and bioinformatically fitting the pieces back together.